 Classical Reading: “The Apostles Creed” and "The Nicene Creed."

-Scholarly Reading: Crisis of Confidence: Reclaiming the Historic Faith in a Culture Consumed with Individualism and Identity by Carl R. Trueman (Chapters 1 and 6).
+Scholarly Reading: Crisis of Confidence: Reclaiming the Historic Faith in a Culture Consumed with Individualism and Identity by Carl R. Trueman (Chapter 1 and Chapter 6).

 Tenet 1: The Holy Bible is the inspired, infallible and authoritative source of Christian doctrine and precept.